folio-org/folio-org.github.io/doc/index.md

 - Other community [guidelines](../community/#guidelines):
   Contribution; which communication forum; issue tracker; etc.
 - A [FOLIO glossary](glossary) of some terms and technologies used in FOLIO.
 - Some tips to assist developers to configure their [local workstation setup](setup).
+- Some tips to assist developers to conduct [troubleshooting](troubleshooting).
 - [Best practices for Dockerfiles](best-practices-dockerfiles).
 - The FOLIO [build, test, and deployment infrastructure](automation).